OhFact/HyperresistiveReconnection/README.md

 Then, move this tarball to your CHTC dir, alongside run_mhx.sh

-To run "run_plasmoid.py", move run_plasmoid.py and run_plasmoid.sub into your CHTC dir, and run it with condor_submit run_plasmoid.sub
+To run "run_plasmoid.py", move run_plasmoid.py and run_plasmoid.sub into your CHTC dir, and run it with condor_submit run_plasmoid.sub scp out history.npz, and the png it creates, move history.npz into your MHX directory, and then run: python scripts/legacy/mhd_tearing_island_evolution.py     --input history.npz     --make-movie

-To run "sweep_ky.py", move sweep_ky.py and sweep_ky.sub into your CHTC dir, and run it with condor_submit sweep_ky.sub
+To run "sweep_ky.py", move sweep_ky.py and sweep_ky.sub into your CHTC dir, and run it with condor_submit sweep_ky.sub scp out the outputs, and you are done

 To run "linear.py", configure which of the 3 runs you want to do (64,64),(64,128),or(128,128)